maximilian-gelbrecht/MCBB.jl/README.md

+# NEWS

+The method is now implemented in [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl), i.e. its sub-libary [Attractors.jl]https://juliadynamics.github.io/Attractors.jl/dev/).
+See its [docs for more information](https://juliadynamics.github.io/Attractors.jl/dev/examples/#Featurizing-and-grouping-across-parameters-(MCBB)).
+This repository will thus not be maintained or updated and only serve as an archive

 Library and Script with Example to explore High Dimensional Bifurcations with sample and clustering based methods using Julia language.

 It uses Julia 1.x (CI/CD test with Julia 1.3).